-As 2012 draws to a close, many business opportunity, distributorship, licensee opportunity, franchise and other small business owners are focused on getting their fiscal house in order to prepare for the impending tax season.
+As 2012 draws to a close, many business opportunity, distributorship, licensee opportunity, franchise opportunity and other small business owners are focused on getting their fiscal house in order to prepare for the impending tax season.
 To assist them this year, the Internal Revenue Service (IRS) is not only highlighting its expanded resources and extended hours, but offering an important warning.

 Available in English and Spanish as well as a number of other languages, IRS.gov/smallbiz is your 24/7 online tax center if you are a self-employed or other small business taxpayer who files Form 1040, Schedules C, E or F or Form 2106, or if your small business has assets under $10 million.
 Everything from filing forms and publications to Employer Identification Number (EIN) acquisition and Affordable Care Act info as well as numerous other helpful resources are available here.
 It’s your go-to webpage for finding everything you need to make this tax season as stress-free as possible.